Arkansas Policies

 • Least supportive

-Arkansas requires attendance to be taken daily.
-The state considers a student to be present for the full day if they attend more than 3.5 hours.
-Students recieve half a days attendance if attending at least three hours and students are considered absent if they attend less than three hours in a particular day.
+The state requires daily attendance to be taken.
+The state considers a student to be present for the full day if they attend more than 3.5 hours of the school day, students receive a half day if they attend for at least three hours, and students are considered absent if they attend less than three hours of the school day.

-• Disaggregated data on chronic absenteeism and attendance
+• Does the state disaggregate and cross-tabulate chronic absenteeism and attendance data?

-Race/ethnicity, economic status (e.g., free/reduced lunch eligibility), English learner status, students with disabilities, foster care and housing status, gender, and grade level.
-Data is provided in a pdf report with categories and subgroups cross-tabulated.
+The state disaggregates data by race/ethnicity, economic status (e.g., free/reduced lunch eligibility), English learner status, students with disabilities, foster care and housing status, gender, and grade level.
+Data is provided in a PDF report with categories and subgroups cross-tabulated.

-Arkansas’ eSchoolPlus is publicly available and accessible; however, the tool is grouped with other school climate data making it difficult to conduct detailed analysis.
+ESchoolPlus is publicly available and accessible; however, the tool is grouped with other school climate data, making it difficult to conduct a detailed analysis.

-Arkansas does not have a state policy committment for early warning indicators (EWIs); however, some school districts have implemented their own EWIs using tools like OnTrack, Panorama, or locally developed dashboards to identify at-risk students.
+The state does not have a state policy commitment for early warning indicators (EWIs); however, some school districts have implemented their own EWIs using tools like OnTrack, Panorama, or locally developed dashboards to identify at-risk students.

-• Investments in Strategy to Improve Chronic Absenteeism
+• Investments in Strategies to Reduce Chronic Absenteeism

-• Investments in strategies to increase engagement and lower rates of chronic absenteeism
+• Has the state invested in strategies to increase engagement and lower rates of chronic absenteeism?

-Arkansas invests in family and community engagement and professional development (provides toolkits, training, and resources).
+The state invests in family and community engagement and professional development (providing toolkits, training, and resources).
 The state is committed to the 50% Challenge.

-• The state has a clear policy agenda that prioritizes the reduction of chronic absenteeism
+• Does the state have a clear policy agenda that prioritizes the reduction of chronic absenteeism?

-Though Arkansas has not developed state polices to reduce chronic absenteeism, they have forged partnerships with Attendance Works and the Arkansas Campaign for Grade-Level Reading to assist with implementing state-wide strategies to reduce chronic absenteeism.
+The state has not developed any specific state polices to reduce chronic absenteeism; however, Arkansas has forged partnerships with Attendance Works and the Arkansas Campaign for Grade-Level Reading to assist with implementing state-wide strategies to reduce chronic absenteeism.

 No evidence.